Aveglia/vAMPirus/docs/HelpDocumentation.md

 The plots in order are (i) Shannon Diversity, (ii) Simpson Diversity, (iii) Species Richness.

-Stats tests included with "--stats run":
+Stats tests included with "--stats":

     a.
 Shapiro Test of normality
     b.
 Bartlett Test variance homogeneity